 A two-star Air Force general pleaded guilty Monday to adultery and dereliction of duty for pursuing an unprofessional relationship as the rare court-martial of a high-ranking officer got underway at Joint Base San Antonio, Texas.

 Maj.
-Gen. Phillip Stewart, the Air Force’s former pilot training boss, entered a guilty plea ahead of opening arguments in the case, an Air Force spokesperson and a spokesperson for Stewart’s defense team confirmed to Air Force Times.
+Gen. Phillip Stewart, the Air Force’s former pilot training boss, entered a guilty plea ahead of opening statements in the case, an Air Force spokesperson and a spokesperson for Stewart’s defense team confirmed to Air Force Times.

 He initially pleaded not guilty to all charges during a hearing in March.
 The defense team’s spokesperson declined to answer why Stewart opted to switch his plea on multiple charges.